 Also, try it with peanut butter instead of sunbutter.
 Add a clove of garlic, a bit of freshly grated ginger, and a splash of rice vinegar, and it starts to take on peanut sauce vibes.
 So good!

-You'll need a large food processor for this recipe.
+You'll need a large food processor or a high-speed blender for this recipe.

 Kimchi hummus keeps for up to 5 days in the refrigerator.
 Typically, hummus freezes well, but I haven't tried freezing this one yet as we always devour it too quickly!